Whiteboys: Background

 Between 1735 and 1760 there was an increase of land used for grazing and beef cattle, in part because pasture land was exempt from tithes.
 The landlords, having let their lands far above their value, on condition of allowing the tenants the use of certain commons, now enclosed the commons, but did not lessen the rent.
 As more landlords and farmers switched to raising cattle, labourers, and small tenant farmers were forced off the land.
 The Whiteboys developed as a secret oath-bound society among the peasantry.
-Whiteboy disturbances had occurred prior to 1761 but were largely restricted to isolated areas and local grievances, so that the response of local authorities had been limited, either through passive sympathy or, more likely, because of the exposed nature of their position in the largely Roman Catholic countryside.
+Whiteboy disturbances had occurred prior to 1761 but were largely restricted to isolated areas and local grievances, so the response of local authorities had been limited, either through passive sympathy or, more likely, because of the exposed nature of their position in the largely Roman Catholic countryside.

 Their operations were chiefly in the counties of Waterford, Cork, Limerick, and Tipperary.
 This combination was not political: it was not directed against the government, but against local landlords.
 Members of different religious affiliations took part.

 First outbreak, 1761–1763

-The first major outbreak occurred in County Limerick in November 1761 and quickly spread to counties Tipperary, Cork, and Waterford.
+The first major outbreak occurred in Tipperary in November 1761 and quickly spread to counties County Limerick, Cork, and Waterford.
 A great deal of organisation and planning seems to have been put into the outbreak, including the holding of regular assemblages.
 Initial activities were limited to specific grievances and the tactics used non-violent, such as the levelling of ditches that closed off common grazing land, although cattle hamstringing was often practised as the demand for beef had prompted large landowners to initiate the process of enclosure.
 As their numbers increased, the scope of Whiteboy activities began to widen, and proclamations were clandestinely posted under such names as "Captain Moonlight", stipulating demands such as that rent not be paid, that land with expired leases not be rented until it had lain fallow for three years, and that no one pay or collect tithes demanded by the Anglican Church.
 Threatening letters were also sent to debt collectors, landlords, and occupants of land gained from eviction, demanding that they give up their farms.

 As well as the digging up of ley lands and orchards, they also searched houses for guns, and demanded money in order to purchase guns and defray the expenses of Whiteboys standing trial.

 March 1762 saw a further escalation of Whiteboy activities, with marches in military array preceded by the music of bagpipes or the sounding of horns.
 At Cappoquin they fired guns and marched by the military barracks playing the Jacobite tune "The lad with the white cockade".
-These processions were often preceded by notices saying that Queen Sive and her children would make a procession through part of her domain and demanding that the townspeople illuminate their houses and provide their horses, ready-saddled, for their use.
+These processions were often preceded by notices saying that Queen Sadhbh and her children would make a procession through part of her domain and demanding that the townspeople illuminate their houses and provide their horses, ready-saddled, for their use.
 More militant activities often followed such processions, with unlit houses in Lismore attacked, prisoners released in an attack on Tallow jail and similar shows of strength in Youghal.